Kolyvagin systems of rank 0 and the structure of the Selmer group of elliptic curves over abelian extensions: Selmer group of an elliptic curve

 Since $\OO_d$ is a principal ideal domain, the structure theorem of finitely generated modules implies that

-where we are using the notation of theorem \ref{th:EK_str}.
+where we are using the notation of Theorem \ref{th:EK_str}.
 Therefore, the proof of the second part is complete.

-Now consider the case when $\chi=\chibar$, the module $T\otimes \OO_d(\chi)$ is self-dual and theorem \ref{th:kur} does not apply.
+Now consider the case when $\chi=\chibar$, the module $T\otimes \OO_d(\chi)$ is its own Cartier dual, so Theorem \ref{th:kur} does not apply.
 We have to use \ref{th:kur_par} instead, which leads to a weaker control on the Fitting ideals of the Selmer group.
 However, Kurihara numbers satisfy a functional equation (inherited from the Mazur-Tate elements) and this fact leads to the determination of the structure of the Selmer group.

 Recall that $N$ is the conductor of the elliptic curve.
 The Mazur-Tate element satisfy the following functional equation \begin{proposition} (\cite[\textsection 1.6]{MazurTate}) Let $\iota:\ \mathbb Z_p[\Gal(\Q(\mu_n)/\Q)]\to \mathbb Z_p[\Gal(\Q(\mu_n)/\Q)]$ be the map induced from the inversion in $\Gal(\Q(\mu_n)/\Q)$.
 Then